 SCTS is a body that can be discontinued without statutory prescription, however the local authorities that constitute the joint committee are committed to the scheme going forward and there are no plans to discontinue the scheme.
-A 2024/25 budget has been agreed and usable reserves of over £5 million would be enough to sustain services for a period of over 12 months even without constituent council contributions.

 2. Basis of Preparation